 A more appropriate name, added by a mod which is linked below.

-What does it have in common with the Shock games, you ask?
+What does it have in common with the Shock games (namely System Shock 2), you ask?
 Here’s a list:

-- System Shock and Arkane’s Prey are Sci-Fi survival horror FPS games, also “Immersive Sims” as the franchise fans call them.
-The pacing is very similar – slow and methodical, dangerous and intense.
+- System Shock 2 and Arkane’s Prey are Sci-Fi survival horror FPS games, following the “immersive sim” design ethos which emphasizes emergent gameplay – there are countless ways to interact with the world that spawns new gameplay mechanics, such as skill/ability based requirements to access parts of the levels, recycling, usable computers, usable door locks, usable power switches, etc. The pacing is very similar – slow and methodical, dangerous and intense.

 - In all the Shock games you explore an oppressive, seemingly abandoned environment and must figure out what happened